Teens and Plastic Surgery

 Let's look at some common plastic surgery procedures for teens:

-- Breast reduction can benefit teen girls as young as 15 years old who are embarrassed by very large breasts, or who are having shoulder pain, back pain, or breathing difficulty because of excessively large breasts.
+Breast reduction can benefit teen girls as young as age 15 who are embarrassed by very large breasts, or who are having shoulder pain, back pain, or breathing difficulty because of excessively large breasts.

-- Laser treatment or dermabrasion (a sanding technique) may be used to smooth skin scarring caused by acne.
-Collagen injections are also sometimes used to repair skin defects.
+Laser treatment or dermabrasion (a sanding technique) may be used to smooth skin scarring caused by acne.
+Collagen or other filler injections are also sometimes used to repair skin defects.

 Things for Teens to Consider Before Plastic Surgery